 I’m not doubting God in the least.
 He is God.
 Even if I don’t understand everything, it doesn’t change the fact that I want to know more about them.

-A. Running water was called living water because it encourages and sustains life whereas stagnant water brings death.
+Running water was called living water because it encourages and sustains life whereas stagnant water brings death.
 In John 7:37-38 Jesus referred to the Holy Spirit as “streams of living water”.
 So living water is associated with the life giving properties of the Holy Spirit.

 The animal sacrifice was meant to be a repulsive act to show us the way God views our sins.
 The reason He described the burnt offerings as a soothing aroma was that they restored peace between man and God, quieting His wrath.